Frequently Asked Questions

 Where does Tidey work?

 Our primary operations are along the Maria Linda and Achiguate rivers on the Pacific coast of Guatemala.
-The Maria Linda is the most polluting river on the west coast of the Americas.
 We also run domestic cleanup events, including an annual Ocean Day cleanup at Utah Lake.

 What does $1 actually pay for?